 Mexico is one of the most popular travel destinations in the world and our experiences are for people looking to take a meaningful break, escape the tourist resorts doing something more benefical than just sunbathing.
 From exploring ancient temples to relaxing on gorgeous beaches going to Mexico will turn out to be a very good decision.

-Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Mexico.
+Find inspiration for the best things to do if you would like to travel to Mexico.

 There are so many reasons why you might want to travel to Mexico, here are some:

 You can enter Mexico through international flights from worldwide destinations and also overland via bus or car from the USA, Guatemala and Belize.

 You will not need to apply for a visa prior to arriving in Mexico if you are a British Citizen and the tourist visa they grant you on arrival means you can stay and travel in Mexico for upto 180 days.
 Also unlike other countries you do not need to provide proof of funds in your bank account or show an outbound ticket.

 Mexico enjoys a warm climate nearly all year round and there is no best time to visit.

 Mexico is a large country and there are so many different places to visit.
 Here are some places you might want to add to your itinerary:

 Cancun is famous for beaches and resorts but there is a lot more to this region and also lots of day and longer tours available.
 You could spend a full day sightseeing in the Cancun area is well worth it, you could take the boat to Isla Murejes, visit the sculpture park at Punta Sur which is something unique, El Rey Ruins, Playa Delfines and the new Cancun Museum.
 If you visit the Old Town you will get an authentic experience away from the huge tourists resorts there are local parks, areas for food.
 Lots of stalls, music etc going so that was cool.